 On a balloon ride over the Swabian Alb, you float silently above forests, meadows and villages.
-It is all so calm; the world seems to be in slow motion.
+It is all so quiet and the world seems to be in slow motion.

-We've taken off already!
-The wicker basket lifts off so silently from the meadow in the Lautertal valley that you only notice that you are airborne by the change in perspective.
-This quiet start takes me by surprise, as I have secretly been fighting my fear of flying.
-I don't like to get on a plane – and now I'm supposed to cruise through the sky over the Swabian Alb in a small wicker basket?
+We've already taken off!
+The wicker basket lifts off so silently from the meadow in the Lautertal valley that you only notice that you are in the air because of the change in perspective.
+This quiet take-off surprised me, as I had been secretly fighting my fear of flying.
+I don't like getting on planes - and now I'm supposed to be cruising through the sky over the Swabian Alb in a little wicker basket?
 With nothing but hot air holding me up?
-And a pilot, who is very experienced, but, basically, cannot control his vehicle?
+And a pilot who, although very experienced, is basically unable to control his vehicle?

-Pilot Rudi Fuchs fires up the burners.
-The gas hisses in bursts, breathing flames that heat up the air in the 180-kg / 400-pound balloon.
+Pilot Rudi Fuchs ignites the burners.
+The gas hisses in bursts, breathing flames that heat the air inside the 180-kg / 400-lb balloon.
 The hotter the air, the higher we can fly.
-And right after the start, things take an unexpected turn: for a moment, the treetops on the hillside look very close.
-“We have to act quickly now,“ says 61-year-old Rudi with a laugh, but he doesn't seem concerned.
-It is reassuring to have this totally-relaxed balloon expert in charge; I can chat with him about what is going on.
-It's so much nicer than being on a plane: here I am in direct contact with the pilot and with the world all around me.
+And right after take-off, things take an unexpected turn: for a moment, the treetops on the hillside look very close.
+'We have to act quickly now,' says 61-year-old Rudi with a laugh, but he doesn't seem concerned.
+It is reassuring to have this totally relaxed balloon expert in charge; I can talk to him about what is going on.
+It's so much nicer than being on a plane: here I'm in direct contact with the pilot and the world around me.

 The effect is dramatic.
-Even before we are up and over the mountain, my fear of flying has disappeared.
+Even before we are up and over the mountain, my fear of flying is gone.
 Everything up here makes me happy.
-The morning sunshine.
+The morning sun.
 The incredible silence.
 The peace.
-It's amazing how quietly we fly – sorry – drift.
-And how beautiful the Alb is on a morning like this.
-At seven o'clock, mist still wreaths the meadows, dark forests and small villages.
+It's amazing how quietly we're flying - sorry - drifting.
+And how beautiful the Swabian Alb is on a morning like this.
+At seven o'clock, the fog still hangs over the meadows, the dark forests and the small villages.

 "What I like about ballooning is that it is so slow and deliberate," says Rudi Fuchs.
-"It is a real art to work out where you are going to fly to, and where you can land safely when you get there.
-But I only fly when the weather is absolutely perfect.”
-Besides the silence, the great thing about ballooning is that you usually fly between 500 - 1,000 m / 1,600 - 3,350 ft above the ground, so you can see a lot going on below.
+"It is a real art to work out where you want to go and where you can land safely when you get there.
+But I only fly when the weather is absolutely perfect.
+Apart from the silence, the great thing about ballooning is that you are usually between 500 and 1,000 metres / 1,600 and 3,350 ft above the ground, so you can see a lot of things going on below.
 A herd of cows galloping.
 Deer in a field.
 A cyclist racing downhill on the road below us.
-We are travelling over the Swabian Alb Biosphere Reserve around Münsingen, southeast of Stuttgart; its unspoiled countryside makes this a great holiday region.
+We are flying over the Swabian Alb Biosphere Reserve around Münsingen, south-east of Stuttgart; its unspoilt landscape makes it a great holiday destination.
 But the world below is still asleep and silent.

-Although Rudi reckons that the wind is blowing at about 15 km / 10 miles an hour up here, we don't really notice a breeze.
-"It feels that way because we use the wind to carry us along," he explains.
-It's a bit like we're in slow motion and someone has turned the sound off.
-“Today, we'll probably land at Trochtelfingen in about 90 minutes’ time,“ says Rudi, who has already made more than 2,000 trips as a balloon pilot.
-By contrast, all five of us passengers are first-timers.
-Carmen gave her friend Angelika the ride as a present, so that she could overcome her fear of heights.
-Siggi and Erwin have wanted to do something like this for a long time.
+Although Rudi reckons the wind is blowing at about 15 km / 10 miles per hour up here, we don't really feel a breeze.
+"It feels like that because we are using the wind to carry us along," he explains.
+It's a bit like we're in slow motion and someone has turned off the sound.
+"Today, we'll probably land in Trochtelfingen in about 90 minutes," says Rudi, who has made more than 2,000 balloon flights.
+But all five of us passengers are first-timers.
+Carmen gave the ride to her friend Angelika to help her overcome her fear of heights.
+Siggi and Erwin have wanted to do this for a long time.
 And me?
 I just stand in the basket and envy the birds.
-In the distance, we spot Hohenzollern Castle.
-We hop over a little wood near Trochtelfingen, then sink back to earth as if everything is in slow motion.
-With an imperceptible hop, the basket lands in a meadow.
-Time to climb out, pack up and go to breakfast.
-I give Angelika a pat on the back.
-We two scaredy cats made it.
+In the distance we see Hohenzollern Castle.
+We hop over a small wood near Trochtelfingen and then sink back to earth as if everything were happening in slow motion.
+With an imperceptible bounce, the basket lands on a meadow.
+Time to climb out, pack up and have breakfast.
+I pat Angelika on the shoulder.
+We two cowards have made it.
 No, we did more than just make it.
-I can see that by the expression on her face.
-We both actually enjoyed it!
+I can tell by the look on her face.
+We both really enjoyed it!